-Table of Goals and Actions Policy Statement The City seeks to provide safe and efficient services and facilities for exist and future residents and supports local and regional cooperation of infrastructure enhancement efforts.
-P-1 Maintain and improve the City's infrastructure and facilities. ing Statement and future residents and supports local and regional cooperation of infrastructure enhancement efforts. ting Goals P-1 Maintain and improve the City's infrastructure and facilities.
+Table 14 Public Facilities and Local Services: Table of Goals and Actions Policy Statement The City seeks to provide safe and efficient services and facilities for existing and future residents and supports local and regional cooperation of infrastructure enhancement efforts.
+Goals P-1 Maintain and improve the City's infrastructure and facilities.
 P-2 Minimize future maintenance costs.
-Minimize future maintenance costs.
-P-3 Maintain a fully staffed police department in the existing down location. town P-4 Maintain and improve City parks.
-P-5 Maintain mutual aid agreements for fire protection with other and counties in the region and respond accordingly to request Maintain mutual aid agreements for fire protection with other cities and counties in the region and respond accordingly to requests.
-P-6 Improve recycling opportunities and awareness of them. · P-7 Improve availability of electric vehicles and associated charging stations.
-Improve availability of electric vehicles and associated charging stations.
-P-8 Encourage energy efficient in the Libby community and Planni Area. ng P-9 Encourage solar energized buildings in the Libby community a Planning Area to be tied to the power grid.
-Encourage solar energized buildings in the Libby community and Planning Area to be tied to the power grid.
-Improve opportunities for reduced energy consumption and explore or develop alternative energy sources, including biomass.
-Encourage social services to locate near hubs of other local services.
-P-11 Encourage social services to locate near hubs of other local ser P-12 Increase the number of workers in public and local services, su health care and animal care, emergency medical services, and childcare, and social services. ch as Actions Importance 1 Timeframe 0 Partners (public participation) P-a Adhere to the Capital Improvements Plan improvements schedules for C facilities. ity P-b Importance 1 Timeframe 0 Partners (public participation) Annually review and update the Capital Improvements Plan with identifie funding mechanisms to ensure that facilities and services are available to meet future needs and this goals and action plan.
-P-C Importance 2 Timeframe 2 Partners LCo Work with Lincoln County and the Park District on developing funding mechanisms for park maintenance.
-Importance 2 Timeframe 2 Partners DNRC, DEQ, LCo
+P-3 Maintain a fully staffed police department in the existing downtown location.
+P-4 Maintain and improve City parks.
+P-5 Maintain mutual aid agreements for fire protection with other cities and counties in the region and respond accordingly to requests.
+P-6 Improve recycling opportunities and awareness of them.
+P-7 Improve availability of electric vehicles and associated charging stations.
+P-8 Encourage energy efficient in the Libby community and Planning Area.
+P-9 Encourage solar energized buildings in the Libby community and Planning Area to be tied to the power grid.
+P-10 Improve opportunities for reduced energy consumption and explore or develop alternative energy sources, including biomass.
+P-11 Encourage social services to locate near hubs of other local services.
+P-12 Increase the number of workers in public and local services, such as health care and animal care, emergency medical services, and A -4: Tues in a siste in childcare, and social services.
+Actions Importance 1 Timeframe 0 Partners (public participation) P-a Adhere to the Capital Improvements Plan improvements schedules for City facilities.
+P-b mportance 1 Timeframe 0 Partners (public participation) - Annually review and update the Capital Improvements Plan with identified funding mechanisms to ensure that facilities and services are available to P-c Importar rure needs and this goals and action plan. nce 2 Timeframe 2 Partners LCo r -C Work with Lincoln County and the Park District on developing funding mechanisms for park maintenance.